drericflores/ollama-speak/ReadMe_speak.md

 > The speech version is a major usability upgrade for long answers and accessibility—users can listen instead of reading.

+Updated:  02/10/2026:
+Streaming → sentence speech: The LLM token stream is now intercepted with a sentence-boundary monitor.
+Incoming chunks are accumulated in a buffer and only complete sentences (ending in . ! ? or newline) are released for TTS, reducing latency without robotic word-by-word audio.
+Serialized audio playback: TTS is decoupled from the stream/UI using a thread-safe queue and a single persistent worker thread.
+Sentences are spoken one-at-a-time, preventing ALSA “device busy” collisions from overlapping aplay/SoX pipelines.
+Markdown sanitization: Before enqueueing speech, text is cleaned to remove common Markdown formatting (bold, inline code, fenced blocks, list markers, links) while preserving the readable words so Piper doesn’t pronounce symbols.
+Voice JSON caching: Voice .onnx.json metadata (e.g., sample_rate) is loaded once per model and cached in memory to avoid repeated disk I/O during streaming.

 ---

 ## Requirements